Myles Straw Player Props: Guardians vs. Orioles

 - Straw has eight doubles, a triple and 19 walks while hitting .230.

-- Straw will look to extend his four-game hitting streak.
-He's batting .250 over the course of his last outings.
+- Straw will look to extend his five-game hitting streak.
+He's batting .294 during his last outings.

-- Straw has driven in a run in eight games this season (16.0%), including two games with multiple runs batted in.
+- Straw has driven in a run in eight games this year (15.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.